-All individuals ages 16 and older are now eligible to receive COVID-19 vaccinations.
+All individuals ages 6 months and older are now eligible to receive COVID-19 vaccinations in Santa Barbara County.
 Details about vaccine administration, including appointment availability and scheduling, can be found on the Santa Barbara County Public Health Department website.

 Current Status of Vaccinations

-Vaccine appointments continue to be available locally through the California Department of Public Health portal MyTurn.
+COVID-19 vaccine appointments continue to be available locally through the California Department of Public Health portal MyTurn.
 Registration by telephone also is available in multiple languages at the CA COVID-19 Hotline (1-833-422-4255).
-In addition, Cottage Health’s Drive-Up Vaccination Clinic at Goleta Valley Cottage Hospital is offering appointments.
-The drive-up clinic has separate lines to accommodate walk-ins and bicyclists.
-Appointments can be made at cottagehealth.org/vaccine.

 The website Vaccines.gov also provides information about vaccine availability at nearby locations.
-Residents of Ventura County can make vaccination appointments here, and those in San Luis Obispo County can do so here.
+Residents of Ventura County can make vaccination appointments on the Ventura County Recovers website, and those in San Luis Obispo County can do so on the Recover SLO website.

 Anyone needing assistance in making an appointment can call 2-1-1 and select option 4 (9 a.m. to 5 p.m. daily).